-Anna Spain Bradley is a professor, attorney, mediator and scholar of international law committed to promoting peace, diversity, and inclusion in the world.
+Anna Spain Bradley is a professor, consultant, attorney, mediator and scholar of international law committed to promoting peace, diversity, and inclusion in the world.
 She is a recipient of a 2018 OZY Educator Award.

 As a tenured Associate Professor at the University of Colorado School of Law, Spain Bradley teaches and writes about international law, international dispute resolution, human rights, peace and security, and neuroscience.
 She also serves as the inaugural Faculty Director for the Program for Advanced Studies in International Human Rights.

 As the Assistant Vice Provost for Faculty Development and Diversity at the University of Colorado Boulder, Spain Bradley designs and delivers training and consulting services for professors, leaders and other professionals on Inclusive Leadership, Inclusive Decision Making, Understanding Identity in a Globalized World and more.
 She frequently delivers keynote lectures and provides consulting for a variety of groups.

 Spain Bradley has published numerous law review articles, book chapters, essays and other works.
 Her article The U.N.
 Security Council’s Duty to Decide was awarded the 2014 Francis Lieber Prize by the American Society of International Law.
 Her most recent scholarship evaluates how insights from neuroscience inform understandings about law and decision making.
 She is currently writing a book on this topic to be published by Cambridge University Press.

 As an attorney, Spain Bradley serves as legal counsel for various countries in international arbitral proceedings.
 From 2005-2007 she was an Attorney-Adviser at the U.S. Department of State, Office of the Legal Adviser where she represented the U.S. before the Iran-U.S. Claims Tribunal in The Hague, served as a delegate to the United Nations Compensation Commission in Geneva and advised the Department on international trade and investment matters in Asia and the Pacific.
 She twice earned the U.S. Department of State’s Meritorious Honor Award for her contributions.